-C What you must pay who en you get these services Services that are covered for you In-Network Point-of-Service (POS) Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
-The SET program must: • Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication • Be conducted in a hospital outpatient setting or a physician's office • Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD • Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
-Prior authorization may be required. \$30 copay for each Medicare-covered SET session.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD).
+Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+Prior authorization may be required. \$30 copay for each Medicare covered SET session.
 Prior authorization may be required.
-30% of the total allowed amount for each Medicare-covered SET visit when using your POS benefit.
+30% of the total allowed amount for each Medicare covered SET session when using your POS benefit.